panagiotisad/mymental/README.md

 Deployed on Render.
 The application may take a few seconds to start.

-**Live Demo:** https://mymental-django.onrender.com/ |if you dont want to make an account use username:guest password:guest123
+**Live Demo:** https://mymental-django.onrender.com/ | if you dont want to make an account use username : guest password: guest123